haxordx/haxor-challenge-pubnub-js-getting-started/README.md

 ## Exit Criteria

-Your program should return the following text:
+Your program should output the following text:

 ```
 Mild Splendour of the various-vested Night!